Anti-Doping - Athletics Ireland

 Allow at least 30 days prior to your next competition in order to allow sufficient time for the TUE Committee to make a decision on the application

-You should not take the prohibited medication until you have recieved a Certificate of Approval except in a meciacl emergency where you should contact the Irish Sprots Council/International Federation immediatly
+You should not take the prohibited medication until you have received a Certificate of Approval except in a medical emergency where you should contact the Irish Sprots Council/International Federation immediately

 If a permitted medication can be used to treat the medical condition, the prescribing doctor must provide clinical justification on the TUE form for the requested use of the prohibited medication.

-The PRESCRIBING doctoe must complete and sign the TUE which should be accompanied by a meciacl file *
+The PRESCRIBING doctor must complete and sign the TUE which should be accompanied by a medical file *

 All TUE applications MUST be accompanied by a medical file* reflecting current best medical practice to include: